sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 The HA bring-up workflow is described below:

+> Please note again that different implementation could have slight differences on the state machine transition, so the workflow below only defines the hard requirements for entering and exiting each state during the workflow.

-- The DPU starts out with its initial HA role as `Dead`.
+1. The DPU starts out with its initial HA role as `Dead`.
+2. SDN controller pushes all configurations:
-- First, the SDN controller pushes all configurations including the HA set and the HA scope with role set to `Active` or `Standby`, but `AdminState` set to `Disabled`.
+   1. SDN controller create the HA set and the HA scope with role set to `Active` or `Standby`, but `AdminState` set to `Disabled`.
-- Then, the SDN controller starts the HA state-machine on the DPU by updating the HA scope `AdminState` to `Enabled`.
+   2. SDN controller starts the HA state-machine on the DPU by updating the HA scope `AdminState` to `Enabled`.
-- DPU HA state transitions to `Connecting` and attempts to connect to its pair specified in the HA set.
+3. DPU moves to `Connecting` state, start HA transitions and attempts attempts to connect to its pair specified in the HA set.
-- If the connection attempt is unsuccessful it moves to the PendingStandaloneActivation state and waits for Activate-Role trigger from SDN controller.
-- If the connection was successful then the DPU HA state transitions to Connected state and performs bulk sync to synchronize existing flows from the other DPU in the pair in case it is already Active.
+4. If the DPU fails to connect to it peer:
+   1. It needs to first move to `PendingStandaloneActivation` state and send role activation request to SDN controller.
+5. If the DPU connects to it peer successfully,
+   1. It needs to move to `Connected` state and decide if it needs to be become `Active` or `Standby` and start bulk sync if needed.
-- At the end of the bulk sync the HA state transitions to InitializingToActive and waits for Activate-Role trigger from SDN controller.
+   2. Until bulk sync is done, the DPU can move to `PendingActive/StandbyActivation` state and send role activation request to SDN controller.
-- At this point the DPU is fully synchronized with the pair and is ready to receive any traffic.
-But the DPU has not enabled its BFD session to the NPUs, so it will not recieve any data traffic yet.
-- Whenever the SDN controller decides this DPU is ready to be online, it pushes the Activate-Role trigger.
-- DPU enables BFD to all the NPUs and the HA state transitions to Standalone or Active/Standby depending on whether it was able to connect to the paired DPU.
+6. Once activation is approved, DPU will receive the approval and move to `Active`/`Standby`/`Standalone` state after activation.
+7. Once the state is moved to `Active`/`Standdy`/`Standalone` state, `hamgrd` will create the BFD responder on DPU side and start responding to BFD probes.
+8. All works are done.
+Traffic will start to flow to this DPU.

 ```mermaid
 sequenceDiagram